MauroDeryckere/MauEng/Readme.md

 Profiling only happens when it is enabled in the Config.cmake file.

+### Libraries
+Core libraries used all over the engine, that the user may or may not also need access to: SDL, fmt, glm and Optick.

 ## Engine

+## Input System

 ## Component System
 The engine currently uses a wrapper around entts component system, it supports almost all functions entt offers.